 Truly there are more delicious—and traditional—ways to celebrate St. Patrick's Day.

-"No, not so much," said Clodagh Mckenna, chef, restaurant owner and cookbook author when I asked if corned beef and cabbage are eaten on St. Patrick's Day in Ireland.
-"Slow-cooked beef or lamb stews are probably the most popular, served with colcannon, which is butter mashed potatoes with cabbage folded through, it's real Irish soul food."
+"No, not so much," said Clodagh Mckenna, chef, restaurant owner, and cookbook author, when I asked if corned beef and cabbage are eaten on St. Patrick's Day in Ireland.
+"Slow-cooked beef stews or lamb stews are probably the most popular, served with colcannon, which is butter mashed potatoes with cabbage folded through, it's real Irish soul food."
 McKenna who grew up in Cork and now calls Dublin home, admitted she's never had green beer but would give it a try.

 While St. Patrick's Day celebrations take place around the world, the festivities in Ireland tend to center around family.
 As a holy day, it's a day of obligation and many people begin March 17, by going to mass.
 After which there are of course parades, but overall it's a day spent with family and friends, cooking and enjoying big meals.

 Besides the stews, other popular dishes take advantage of Ireland's culinary traditions and use seasonal ingredients.
 Spring lamb comes into season around St. Patrick's Day and roasts, such as a leg of lamb with rosemary, are popular as are pies.
-Think fish pies made with cod or haddock, shepherd's pie (meat with a potato crust) or one of McKenna's favorites Guinness, beef, and chocolate butter pastry pies.
+Think fish pies made with cod or haddock, shepherd's pie (meat with a potato crust) or one of McKenna's favorites Guinness and Beef Pie and chocolate butter pastry pies.